Sacred Music at St. John Cantius

 The Saint Cecilia Choir and Orchestra presents a wide variety of choral and orchestral sacred music.
 This ensemble presents sacred musical works for special occasions, liturgies, and concerts.
 As musical ambassadors inspiring the hearts of listeners far and wide, the many recordings have been heard on National Public Radio, Chicago’s WFMT, the Air Maria Radio Network, and Relevant Radio.

-St. Gregory the Great Schola Cantorum is a schola of men who sing Gregorian Chant every Sunday at the 12:30 p.m.
-Latin High Mass.
+St. Gregory the Great Schola Cantorum is a schola of men who sing Gregorian Chant at all the High Masses on Sunday.
 The Schola chants the propers and ordinaries of the Mass from the 1962 Liber Usalis in accord with the Extraordinary Form of the Roman Rite.

 A choir of mixed voices composed of high school students and young adults singing Gregorian chant, polyphonic choral music, and modern choral works.
 The Magnificat Choir primarily sings a cappella works, but occasionally sings other music with organ and instruments.
 This choir sings music by Palestrina, Victoria, Lassus, Durufle, Bartolucci, Part, and others.
 Rehearsal on Saturdays at 9:30 am.